docker-library/docs/odoo/README.md

 	# apt-get update
 	# apt-get install odoo

+## Run Odoo with a custom configuration

+The default configuration file for the server (located at `/etc/odoo/openerp-server.conf`) can be overriden at startup using volumes.
+Suppose you have a custom configuration at `/path/to/config/openerp-server.conf`, then

+	docker run -v /path/to/config:/etc/odoo -p 127.0.0.1:8069:8069 --name odoo --link db:db -t odoo

 ## Run multiple Odoo instances

 	docker run -p 127.0.0.1:8070:8069 --name odoo2 --link db:db -t odoo